JasperD-UGent/resources/README.md

 ## ES_lexica

 ### Active resources
 - ``lemmaList_SCAP_v1.json``: Python dictionary that links Spanish word pairs consisting of a token and a part of speech (POS) to a list of possible lemmas for that token-POS combination.
-The word pairs are stored in a nested dictionary under the ``"frequency_dictionary"`` key, the SCAP corpora taken into account to determine the lemmas are stored under the ``"corpora"`` key.
+The word pairs are stored in a nested dictionary under the ``"lemma_list"`` key, the SCAP corpora taken into account to determine the lemmas are stored under the ``"corpora"`` key.
 - ``tokenList_SCAP_v1.json``: Python dictionary containing the list of tokens that occur in a targeted selection of SCAP corpora.
 The list of tokens is stored under the ``"token_list"`` key, the SCAP corpora taken into account to determine the token list are stored under the  ``"corpora"`` key.

 ### Deprecated resources